 One way to learn more about the food you eat is to read the nutrition label.
 The Food and Drug Administration requires most foods to feature nutrition labels that include how much food is inside the package and what nutrients and ingredients make up that food.

-But reading the label can be a little tricky, so we spoke with Diana Bearden, clinical nutrition supervisor at MD Anderson, to learn more.
+But reading the label can be a little tricky, so we spoke with Ann-Marie Hedberg, associate director of Clinical Nutrition at MD Anderson, to learn more.
 Here are some tips for reading and understanding a nutritional label.

 Step 1 – Check the serving size and the Percent Daily Value.